⚠ High Risk

 Fake Job Offers & Employment Scams

-With over 1.17 million U.S. layoffs in 2025, employment scams are surging in 2026.
-Scammers post fake positions on legitimate job boards or contact job seekers directly.
-Goals include collecting Social Security numbers, banking details, or upfront fees.
-Some fake job offers ask you to “like” or “rate” content online for pay, which the FTC has stated is against the law in the US.
+With over 1.17 million U.S. layoffs in 2025, employment scams continue to grow in 2026.
+Scammers post fake positions on legitimate job boards or contact job seekers directly to collect Social Security numbers, banking details, or upfront fees.
+The FTC has also flagged fake training and coaching program ads on social media that promise significant income from crypto, forex, or business ventures.

 What to do: Never pay any fee to obtain a job or interview.
 Research the company independently before providing any personal information.
-A legitimate employer will never ask for upfront payment.
+A legitimate employer will never ask for upfront payment of any kind.

 ● Medium Risk